hotwired-laravel/stimulus-laravel/README.md

 php artisan stimulus:make hello_controller
 ```

-This should create the file for you using a scaffolding to get the controller ready for you.
+This should create the controller for you.
 When using Vite, it will also regenerate the `resources/js/controllers/index.js` file to register your newly created Stimulus controller automatically.

 There's also a hint comment on how you may use the controller in the DOM, something like this: